CesarIllustrious/CyberSecurityAuditScript/README.md

 # SecurityAuditScript
 My security audit script that decreases time wasted on obtaining audit information and returns it into a textfile.
 It then opens the text file ready to be analysed.
 It was written and compiled in Python 3.10.5.
-The print statements are a GUI for the output.txt file Some features require admin priviledges
+The print statements are a GUI for the output.txt file.
+Some features require admin priviledges.
-Some features added as a bonus that dont need to be there Remember to change the names of AV and VPN
+Some features added as a bonus that dont need to be there.
+Remember to change the names of AV and VPN.

 What it does:
 Checks for installed AV&VPN,